-- For fresh dough, a pizza screen is great because it allows the hot air to come in contact with the dough directly to bake it through.
+- For fresh dough, a pizza screen is a must because it allows hot air to come in direct contact with the dough to bake it through.
 There’s a high level of moisture in fresh dough (vs. pre-baked), and that moisture needs to evaporate.
 If the pizza is baked on a solid pan or surface, the moisture has nowhere to go.

 - With fresh dough, you need something to support it, or it will “melt” through the oven rack.
-That’s why if you don’t have a pizza screen, we include a piece of parchment paper in the box to put the pizza on.
-You can then put the pizza with parchment paper directly on the rack.
+That’s why if you don’t have a pizza screen yet, we include a piece of white square parchment paper in the box to put the pizza on.
+You can then put the pizza with parchment paper underneath directly on the rack.

 - Every Oven is Different